Brand Names: AdreView

 - Where can I get more information (AdreView)?

 Iobenguane I-123 is in a group of drugs called diagnostic radiopharmaceuticals (RAY dee oh far ma SOO tik als).
 Iobenguane I-123 is a radioactive agent that allows images of specific organs in the body to be detected by a gamma camera.

-Iobenguane I-123 is used to detect certain kinds of cancer of the adrenal glands
+Iobenguane I-123 is used to detect certain kinds of tumors.

 Iobenguane I-123 may also be used for purposes not listed in this medication guide.